jojolindholm/sehc/README.md

 For more information about the datasets and the variables they contain, please consult the code book (https://github.com/jojolindholm/sehc/blob/main/sehc_code_book.pdf).

-## Releases

-Stable releases of the database are stored with Zenodo (https://zenodo.org/account/settings/github/repository/jojolindholm/sehc).
+Stable releases of the database and the code are stored with Zenodo (https://zenodo.org/account/settings/github/repository/jojolindholm/sehc).

+## Citing

+Please cite as "Johan Lindholm, Mattias Derlén, and Daniel Naurin.
+2023.
+Swedish High Court Database (version 0.9.1, 1 May 2023).
+DOI:  10.5281/zenodo.7883860".